 UBS AM serves as the fund's manager.
-Brookfield serves as the fund's subadvisor.
+Brookfield and MFS serve as the fund's subadvisors.
 UBS AM uses "associated persons" employed by an affiliate of UBS AM, UBS AM (UK), in its provision of investment advisory services to the fund under a "participating affiliate" arrangement.

-• UBS AM-Mabel Lung, CFA, Managing Director and Portfolio Manager, and Fred Lee, CFA, Executive Director and Portfolio Manager, have been portfolio managers of the fund since 2006 and 2009, respectively.
-Gina Toth, CFA, Executive Director and Portfolio Manager, Ned Sienko, Portfolio Manager, Vincent Russo, Portfolio Manager, and Mayoor Joshi, Portfolio Manager, have been portfolio managers of the fund since 2019.

-• Brookfield-Jason Baine and Bernhard Krieg, CFA, each a Global Portfolio Manager, have been portfolio managers of the fund since 2009.
+- UBS AM-Mabel Lung, CFA, Managing Director and Portfolio Manager, and Fred Lee, CFA, Executive Director and Portfolio Manager, have been portfolio managers of the fund since 2006 and 2009, respectively.
+Gina Toth, CFA, Executive Director and Portfolio Manager, and Mayoor Joshi, Director and Portfolio Manager, have been portfolio managers of the fund since 2019.
+Edward Eccles, Executive Director and Portfolio Manager, and Christopher Andersen, CFA, Executive Director and Portfolio Manager, have been portfolio managers of the fund since May 2021. - Brookfield-Jason Baine and Bernhard Krieg, CFA, each a Global Portfolio Manager, have been portfolio managers of the fund since 2009. - MFS-Rick Gable, Investment Officer, has been a portfolio manager of the fund since March 2021.